 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.

-Programs are listed on the website of the Friends of Salt Springs State Park.
+Programs are listed on the Friends of Salt Springs State Park website.

 Environmental education programs and historical programs can, upon request, be designed to fit individual group needs.
 Programs can be arranged in advance by calling the Friends’ of Salt Springs State Park office.

 The renovated Wheaton family homestead houses the Friends of Salt Springs office, gift shop, and historical and environmental interpretive information.

 Displays feature nineteenth-century rural life and regional wildlife.
 The Wheaton House is open on weekends from May through September.

 This activity or structure is ADA accessible.
 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.